 Imagine America scholarship certificates are to be given to the Financial Aid Office prior to class commencement, are non-transferable and cannot be exchanged for cash.
-Scholarship certificates will be accepted until the end of the year in which they are awarded.
+Scholarship certificates will be accepted until October 31, of the year in which they are awarded.
+The scholarship cannot be used in conjunction with any of the other two types of scholarships offered by the school.